Posted by Martin Heller Potempa & Sheppard, PLLC on July 9, 2020

 Share This Article:

-When it comes to adoption or child custody in Tennessee, one major factor the courts will look to in either situation is if the parent in question is fit to care for the child.
+When it comes to adoption and/or child custody in Tennessee, one major factor the courts will look to in either situation is if the parent in question is fit to care for the child.
 While the determination of an unfit parent varies from state to state, in Tennessee, the following is how you prove a parent is unfit.

 Tennessee Code on Parental Restrictions, Unfit Parents